toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 7
 @
-C
-@@Design-6
+The function's return type appears after the arrow in the contract.
+That's number 3.
+@@Design-6,D
 Consider this template of a Racket function.
 Which numbered part represents the example arguments you call the function with to test it?

 ```
 ;; __1__: __2__ -> __3__
 ;; consumes: __4__